 - Add ribbon for handles, tying knots to keep the handle in place.

+Do you have a favourite plastic free gift wrap option?
 What plastic free or upcycled materials do you use for gift wrapping?